rohit901/cooperative-foundational-models/README.md

 ## :rocket: News
 * **(Dec 19, 2023)**
-  * Code for our method on novel object detection, and open-vocabulary detection setting released.
+  * Code for our method on novel object detection, and open-vocabulary detection setting are released.

 <hr>